bentoml/Yatai/DEVELOPMENT.md

 - A Yatai installed in the **development environment** for development and debugging

-    > NOTE: Since you are developing, **you must not use the production environment**, so we recommend using the quick install script to install yatai and Yatai in the local minikube
+    > NOTE: Since you are developing, **you must not use the production environment**, so we recommend using the quick install script to install Yatai in the local minikube

-    A pre-installed Yatai for development purposes is designed to provide an infrastructure that you can use directly
+    Using a pre-installed Yatai in the development environment, the aim is to quickly provide a range of out-of-the-box infrastructure dependencies

     You can start by reading this [installation document](https://docs.bentoml.org/projects/yatai/en/latest/installation/yatai.html) to install Yatai.
 It is highly recommended to use the [quick install script](https://docs.bentoml.org/projects/yatai/en/latest/installation/yatai.html#quick-install) to install Yatai